Self-employed workers have been hit particularly hard by the coronavirus (COVID-19) outbreak.

 Can I continue to work while apply for, or after receiving, the SEISS grant?

-This is a significant difference from the similar Coronavirus Job Retention Scheme that employers use, where furloughed employees are not allowed to work or provide any services for the employer who furloughed them (but are allowed to work for other employers).
+This is a significant difference from the similar Coronavirus Job Retention Scheme Extended, which employers are using for the same period, where furloughed employees are not allowed to work or provide any services for the employer who furloughed them (but are allowed to work for other employers).

-In other words, you may find that your furloughed employees are unable to work for you if you use the Job Retention Scheme, but you can continue to work within your business under the SEISS scheme.
+In other words, you may find that your furloughed employees are unable to work for you if you use the Job Retention Scheme to full-time furlough them, but you can continue to work within your business under the SEISS scheme.

 The government says that, even though you apply for and receive the SEISS grants, you can also start a new trade or take on other employment.
 This includes voluntary work, or your duties if you’re a reservist in the armed forces.